appmetr/appmetr-unreal/README.md

 # appmetr-unreal

-Plugin Only Support Android Platform For UnrealEngine 4.20+
+Plugin supports only Android platform for UnrealEngine 4.20+

+All methods params JSON encoded strings